OHV recreation will shift from unmanaged travel to a designated and managed system of OHV trails and open areas.

 o Complete implementation which will include: Staging Area improvements, New kiosk, Vault toilet, Quality trails, a Tot Lot, Beginner Area, Rock Crawl & Trials Areas, & a developed Summit Loop

-This work is funded by the Nevada OHV Commission
+This project is funded in large part by grants from the Nevada OHV Commission and the Recreational Trails Program.